amoux/david/README.md

 - Projects using this toolkit:

   - **vuepoint** (flask-web-app)
     - Vuepoint is a text-analytics tool for content creators.
 Creators want to hear their audience, beyond click-rates or watch-time.
-They also want to make decisions on what the audience is saying or but today; they have to manually read some K number of comments to formulate a global summary of what the audience wants.
+They also want to make decisions on what the audience is saying; Today content creators have to manually read and take notes on many comments to formulate a global summary of what the audience wants.
 Vuepoint helps them see what the most popular topic discussed was + What an audience wants to-see-next, how the audience/groups felt at some time-stamp of the video.

   - **david-sentiment** (embedding-models): `|Experimental|`
     - Train sentiment models based on `meta-learning` or/and `embedding` techniques with small datasets and a few lines of code.